byungsujeong/Foreigner/README.md

 * Requests

 # Features
-* Utilize the Kakao map API for selecting regions on the main page
+* Utilize Kakao map API for selecting regions on the main page
 * Implement crawling function for providing exchange rate information
-* Use google pie chart to provide foreign residents' information by region
+* Use google pie chart to provide information of foreign residents by region
-* Visualize the data using pandas DataFrame and matplotlib
+* Visualize the data using DataFrame from Pandas and Matplotlib library

 # Trade-off decisions
-At the time of the initial design, we were going to use the fbprophet library to include the prediction of trend of inbound foreigners by country.
+At the time of the initial design, we planed to use the fbprophet library to include the prediction of trend of inbound foreigners by country.
 I had a hard time installing this library in version 3.7 of Python.
-So I had to use the results of the analysis through the jupyter lab as an image.
+Therefore, I had to use the results of the analysis through the jupyter lab as an image.

 # Challenges
-In order to retrieve currency exchange rate information disclosed by KEB Hana Bank in real time, I had to crawl data from the web page.
+In order to collect exchange rate disclosed by KEB Hana Bank in real time, I had to crawl data from the web page.
 I needed to understand libraries like 'beautiful soup', 'requests'.
-Also, i needed to understand dom tree structure for getting attributes needed to be crawled.
+Also, i had to analyze DOM tree structure for getting attributes from HTML source.